Best practices for optimizing the quality of your images

 - JPG or PNG are the best choices to deliver images in good quality and with manageable size and weight.

 - JPG compresses at a ratio of 10:1 and usually produces smaller image file sizes.
-PNG compresses at a ratio of about 2:1, except in some cases, such as when images contain a white background.
+PNG compresses at a ratio of about 2:1, except in some cases, such as when images contain a empty background.
 Typically though, PNG file sizes are larger than JPG files.

 - JPG uses lossy compression, meaning that picture elements (pixels) are dropped during compression.
 PNG on the other hand uses lossless compression.